SUT-CE-Courses/socialnetwork/exams.md

 title: Exams
 permalink: /exams/
 ---
-You can download the Quizes and Midterm and Finals here.
+You can download the Quizes, Research Studies, Midterm and Finals here.